metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Export-RegistryRule.md

 TODO: We should probably handle duplicate rule name entires, ex. replace or error, because if file with duplicates is imported it will cause removal of duplicate rules.
+TODO: Export CP firewall
+NOTE: Exporting to REG makes no sense because reg file can't be simply imported or executed

 ## RELATED LINKS